plumerai/rethinking-bnn-optimization/README.md

 Implementation for paper "[Latent Weights Do Not Exist: Rethinking Binarized Neural Network Optimization](https://arxiv.org/abs/1906.02107)"

+**Note**: [Bop is now added to Larq](https://larq.dev/api/optimizers/#bop), the open source training library for BNNs.
+We recommend using the Larq implementation of Bop: it is compatible with more versions of TensorFlow and will be more actively maintained.

 ## Requirements

 - [Python](https://python.org) version `3.6` or `3.7`